nhsx/AnalyticsUnit/synthetic.md

 This paper includes a good overview of a variety of probabilistic and generative techniques: [Generation and evaluation of synthetic patient data](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-020-00977-1)

 This ONS working paper is a good example of implementing GANs, VAEs and SMOTE: [Synthetic data for public good](https://datasciencecampus.ons.gov.uk/projects/synthetic-data-for-public-good/).
+This [BAE systems paper](https://nhsxtech.atlassian.net/wiki/spaces/KR/pages/1789362054/High-Level+view) also has a good literature review for applied GANs.

 <hr>
 <br>